rkalendar/PCRpanel/README.md

 ## PCRpanel
-## Custom Amplicon Panels Designer is a tool for Amplicon Sequencing Technology, an ultra-high multiplex tiling PCR sequencing approach targeted DNA sequencing technology for next-generation sequencing (NGS) and nanopore sequencing (ONT).
+## Custom Amplicon Panels Designer is a tool for Amplicon Sequencing Technology, an ultra-high multiplex tiling PCR sequencing approach targeted DNA sequencing technology for Next-Generation Sequencing (NGS) and Nanopore sequencing (ONT).

 By Ruslan Kalendar